Cisco-UKI-DevX/Industrial-Network-Director-Ansible-Discovery/README.md

 > Prerequsites for this project - Python 2.7 or later, Ansible - This project assumes some knowledge of Ansible

+> To run these scripts you will need an instance of Industrial Network Director running. dcloud.cisco.com has an "Cisco Industrial Network Director v3" demo which can be used for this integration or alternatively you can download IND from the cisco.com website, a fresh install has a 90 day trial license. https://software.cisco.com/download/home/286310815/type/286310951/release/1.6.1

 ## Steps:

 #### Step 1: